 Read the latest arts news

-Americans for the Arts’ president and CEO Robert L. Lynch issued a statement in response to Wednesday morning’s election results.
+Americans for the Arts’ president and CEO Robert L. Lynch issued a statement in response to an article today in The Hill.